Verification of educational documents

 When applying for DTUs International MSc programmes DTU will verify the documentation submitted by applicants during the application process.

-What is considered fraudulent documents?
+What are considered fraudulent documents?

 A fraudulent document is any document (digital or print) that has been created or altered so that the information displayed is misleading or wrongful.